 Whether you’ve been reading the Bible for years or whether you’re diving in for the first time, I would encourage you to join us.
 Click on this link to learn more and dive into more than four hours of videos and thought-provoking dialogue to open up a fresh perspective on God’s Word.

 Regardless, I hope you will give a welcome invitation to faith by inviting God’s Word into your story.

 Whether you’re new to my site or whether you’re a regular visitor, I want to thank you for being here.
 It is my desire to help challenge your perspective.
 I believe that when you change your perspective, it can change your life.

 I have put together a few things for you:

-- If you’re looking for free content, you can browse my blog or listen to my podcast.
+- If you’re looking for free content, you can browse my blog or listen to our radio show.

 - Check out my book, Redefine Rich: A New Perspective on the Good Life.

 - If you want to join a community of people living on mission, check out YouPrint.